-In short, UI and UX refer to the visual components, interactions and experience when using a product.
+In short, UX and UI refer to the visual components, interactions, and experience when using a product.
 UX refers to the overall experience of the product and how it makes the user feel.
 Things like the ease of navigation, page load times and related factors will impact the UX.
 UI design includes the components that bring the website to life, such as colors and typography, buttons, sliders and actions like clicks, swipes and pulls that move users from one page to another.
 Both UI and UX are equally important components of a product.

 Good UX design means interviewing and observing users and designing the framework or overall layout of a product based on this insight.
 As a result, customer usability studies and tests are a significant part of UX design.
 A team might invite a group of customers to use a mobile app and observe as they interact with a product.
 Where do they get stuck?
 When do they ask for help?
 What do they enjoy?
 UX goes beyond the interface to the overall feeling and emotion a user should experience when interacting with a product or brand.
 The UX team designs concepts that influence the UI interface.

-Still confused on the differences between UI/UX design.
+Still confused on the differences between UX/UI design?
 Check out some of our favorite explanations and analogies:

 FURTHER READING: The Gap between UI and UX Design – Know the Difference

 Whether you want to take a UI/UX online course or just a UI design course online, there are numerous bootcamps to choose from.
-Some coding bootcamps offers frontend developer courses with a UI/UX component, while others offer a strict UX or UI bootcamp.
+Some coding bootcamps offers front end developer courses with a UI/UX component, while others offer a strict UX or UI bootcamp.
+See the full list or check out some courses below:

 Hiring managers want to know: